The ArcelorMittal Orbit is a unique attraction located in the Queen Elizabeth Olympic Park in London.

 What to expect on ArcelorMittal Orbit

-The slide is 178 meters (584 feet) long, and visitors can reach speeds of up to 15 miles per hour.
+The structure boasts the world’s longest and tallest slide at 178 meters (584 feet), where brave souls can reach speeds of up to 15 miles (24 km) per hour, offering a thrilling experience.

-Apart from the observation platforms and the slide, the ArcelorMittal Orbit also has a cafe and gift shop.
+Aside from the observation platforms and slide, the ArcelorMittal Orbit features a cafe serving various food and drinks.

 Where to buy ArcelorMittal Orbit tickets

-To buy tickets online, go to the ticket booking page of ArcelorMittal Orbit.
+To buy tickets online, go to the ArcelorMittal Orbit ticket booking page, select your preferred date and the number of tickets, and buy the tickets immediately.

 Cost of ArcelorMittal Orbit tickets

-The cost of ArcelorMittal Orbit tickets varies based on the type of ticket and age group.
+The cost of ArcelorMittal Orbit tickets varies based on the ticket type and age group.

-Standars entry ticekts are priced at £15 for those betwen 17 and 59 and £9 for children between three and 16 years.
+Standard entry tickets are priced at £15 for those between 17 and 59 and £9 for children between three and 16 years.

 Tickets for senior citizens above 60 years and students with a valid ID cost the same at £12.

-Infants below 2 years can enter for free.
+Infants below two years can enter for free.

 ArcelorMittal Orbit tickets